Iowa Legislature: How they voted last week

 AYES: Brooke Boden (Republican, 21st), Joel Fry (Republican, 24th), Hans Wilz (Republican, 25th), Austin Harris (Republican, 26th), Barb McCulla (Republican, 37th), Jeff Shipley (Republican, 87th), Helena Hayes (Republican, 88th).

-FORGERY: The Iowa House passed a bill (HF 94) providing penalties for acts of forgery involving movie prop money.
-The vote, on Jan.
-26, was 94 ayes to 1 nay, with five not voting.
+DOMESTIC ABUSE: The Iowa House passed a bill (HF112) that modifies Iowa code for the criminal charge of domestic abuse by removing the stipulation that domestic abuse convictions must be less than 12 years from the date of violation in order to be considered in determining whether a violation is a second or subsequent offense.
+The vote, on Feb.
+2, was 77 ayes to 21 nays, with two not voting.

+RANSOMWARE: The Iowa House passed a bill (HF143) establishing computer spyware, malware and ransom to be a criminal offense in Iowa.
+The vote, on Feb.
+2, was 97 ayes to 1 nay, and 2 not voting.

 Iowa Senate